RACV Logo

 Day 1: Lima

 Bienvenido!
-Welcome to Peru.
+Welcome to Peru!
 Your adventure begins in Lima, where you’ll be met at the airport and transferred to your hotel for a welcome meeting at 2 pm.
-After, head out to get to know the city on a walking tour of downtown Lima with your leader.
-Admire the buildings of Plaza Mayor and visit the eerie catacombs of the Saint Francis Monastery, then head away from the tourist trail to Alameda de Chabuca Granda – an area popular with the locals.
-Stop off at the colourful street food stalls to sample some of Lima’s favourite sweet treats, like Peruvian doughnuts and mazamorra morada (porridge made from purple corn).
-Lima has one of the world’s most revered culinary scenes, and tonight, you’ll head to one of the city’s best restaurants that boasts stunning views, surrounded by ancient ruins.
-The creative chef here offers traditional Peruvian dishes with modern twists in a one-of-a-kind environment.
+After, head out on a downtown walking tour with your leader, admiring Plaza Mayor and visiting the eerie catacombs of Saint Francis Monastery.
+Continue away from the tourist trail to Alameda de Chabuca Granda – a local favourite – and sample sweet treats like Peruvian doughnuts and mazamorra morada.
+Tonight, have dinner at one of the city’s best restaurants, where traditional Peruvian dishes are served with modern twists in a one-of-a-kind setting.

 Day 2: Amazon Jungle

 Today, you’ll catch a flight to Puerto Maldonado.
 When you arrive, take a bus to the port where you’ll board motorised canoes and head into the Amazon rainforest.
 Keep an eye out for macaws, herons, alligators and capybaras along the way.
 Here, you’ll find Inkaterra Hacienda Concepcion – your Feature Stay for the next two nights.
-Built in the heart of a 380-hectare private ecological reserve, this unique resort is focused on the conservation of local habitats and features 25 private cabanas plus an on-site team of expert local guides.
-Enjoy lunch at the lodge, then explore the Concepcion Trails with an expert guide.
-As darkness begins to fall, join a guided Twilight River boat ride and try to spot some caimans lurking on the riverbanks.
-Dinner tonight will be a la carte and draws on local Amazon ingredients.
+Built in the heart of a 380-hectare private ecological reserve, this unique resort focuses on the conservation of local habitats and features 25 private cabanas plus an on-site team of expert local guides.
+Enjoy lunch at the lodge, then explore the Concepcion Trails with one of the guides.
+As darkness falls, you’ll hop on a boat for a twilight ride along the river, trying to spot caimans lurking on the riverbanks on conserving with local Amazonian ingredients at a local restaurant with your group.

 Day 3: Amazon Jungle

 After breakfast, board a dug-out wooden canoe and glide across Lake Sandoval, keeping an eye out for potential wildlife sightings, like red howler monkeys, giant river otters and colourful macaws.
-After lunch, you might like to walk along the Inkaterra Canopy Walkway – a 344 m network of suspension bridges that take you high above the forest floor to some of the best places to spot toucans, woodpeckers, monkeys and three-toed sloths.
-Join a night walk to discover the nocturnal activity in the surrounding areas or book into the lodge’s spa before you meet your group for dinner.
+After lunch, you might like to walk along the Inkaterra Canopy Walkway – a 344 m (1128.6 ft) network of suspension bridges that take you high above the forest floor to some of the best places to spot toucans, woodpeckers, monkeys and three-toed sloths.
+After, join your group for a short walk to a nearby lake, where you’ll board a boat to watch the sunset as it falls over the Amazon rainforest.
+Enjoy a cocktail and light bites on board before returning to the lodge for an optional spa experience and a group dinner.
+Later this evening, go for a night walk to discover the nocturnal activity in the surrounding area and maybe spot some animals you wouldn’t see during the day!

 Day 4: Cusco